St. Albert's Church, Riga: History

-On May 22, 1899, the Riga City Council donated a 1,600 square meters plot of land in Kurzemes Street, for the construction of a Catholic church, a school and a parish house.
+On 22 May 1899, the Riga City Council donated 1,600 square metres of land on Kurzemes Street for the construction of a Catholic church, school and parish house.

 A year later, in 1900, on July 14, architect and dean of the Faculty of Architecture of Riga Polytechnic Institute, prof. Johan Koch presented to the Building Committee a project for the two towers French Baroque style church.
 On September 2, of the same year, the proposed project was approved.

-Just two months later, on November 10, 1901, the foundation stone of the new church was consecrated by parish priest prelate Francis Afanasovičs.
+Just two months later, on 10 November 1901, the foundation stone of the new church was consecrated by the parish priest, Prelate Francis Afanasovičs.

 Only two years later, November 29, 1903, the parish priest prelate Francis Afanasovičs consecrated the new church dedicated to St. Albert the Great, built under supervision of the architect Wilhelm Bockslaff who made some minor changes to the original project.
 The church is built as a three nave church 50 m long and 24 m wide, which makes of it the largest Catholic church in Latvia.

+The church is a classicist three-aisle basilica with twin towers capped with Baroque onion domes.
+Koch drew inspiration from Venetian works by Andrea Palladio—particularly the white interior of Il Redentore, which emphasizes the architecture itself, and San Francesco della Vigna, whose façade resembles Koch’s design (though not its twin towers).
+Ionic pilasters around the nave support a massive cornice topped with a barrel vault interrupted by lunette windows.

 In 1911, when Riga's prelature has divided into three parishes, reverend Dominiks Taujenis became the first parish priest of the St. Albert 's parish.
-At the end of the year of 1914. the number of parish faithfuls reached 20 000.
-During the WW I, reverend Felikss Poško was active in the parish.
-From the 1919. reverend Peteris Silovičs, the well-known author of Catholic books and an adviser to the archdiocese from 1925., became the parish priest.
+At the end of the year of 1914, the number of parish faithfuls reached 20,000.
+During the World War I, reverend Felikss Poško was active in the parish.
+From the 1919, reverend Peteris Silovičs, the well-known author of Catholic books and an adviser to the archdiocese from 1925, became the parish priest.